 Do you get itchy feet?
 Has the travel bug got you?
 Feel confined within the four walls of an office?
 If the honest appraisal of your strengths and weaknesses shows that you get bored easily and like being in the outdoors, then a mobile business might be more your style.

-Food trucks, garden and home maintenance, dog grooming— there’s a mobile business for everyone.
-Often, these franchises include equipment purchases and provide plenty of opportunity for return customers: it all comes down to your service.
+Food trucks, garden, and home maintenance, dog grooming— there’s a mobile business for everyone.
+Often, these franchises include equipment purchases and provide plenty of opportunities for return customers: it all comes down to your service.
 Marketing is important for mobile businesses because you don’t have a shop front for people to recognize or visit you: make sure the franchise will support you to create a strong presence.

 ‘Brick & Mortar’ business